-If you are planning to start an organic farm, you are probably aware that there are a lot of steps that you need to take in order to get started.
-Organic farming involves certifications, rules and standards that don’t apply non-organic farming.
+If you are planning to start an organic farm, you are probably aware that there are a lot of steps that you need to take to get started.
+Organic farming involves certifications, rules, and standards that don’t apply to non-organic farming.

 Requirements for Organic Farmers